krzykrucz/magical-vs-functional-spring/README.md

 **A functional way to configure http routes, security config or even beans, introduced in Spring 5**, comes to the rescue!

 It is a showcase of how to configure your Spring Boot app (along with integration tests) in a fully functional, declarative way, with a little help of a new shiny built-in Kotlin DSL helpers.
+A Kotlin's **coroutines support in Spring** is also leveraged here end-to-end (replaces the use of `reactor`).

 **On a branch [old-way](https://github.com/krzykrucz/magical-transfers/tree/old-way)** you'll find the same Spring app, but configured with old good JavaConfig.